 Offered by Rich Germaine, Owner, Joyful Noise Music School

 Between soccer and scouts, your school-age kid’s schedule is loaded with fun activities.
 If you’re on the fence about adding music classes to the list, take note of the benefits that come with signing your little one up for violin or piano lessons.
 Maybe he/she won’t be the next Beethoven, but they may have an easier time learning math, practicing good manners (including patience!), and becoming a team player.
-Read on to learn more about the benefits of music education.
+Plus, music is the perfect gift for Christmas!
+Read on to learn more about the benefits of music education:

 It improves academic skills.